 I review vintage bestsellers

 By day, I write instructional materials, including resources to help teachers teach teens and adults to become competent nonfiction writers.
+(I’ll send you monthly reports on my next instructional project, illustrated books about how to have pleasant visits in a nursing home if you give me your email address.)

 When night falls, I curl up with a novel.